Weak normality of families of meromorphic mappings and bubbling in higher dimensions

 The proof of (a) is a particular case of the {\slsf Step 2} of the proof of part (b).

 \begin{rema} \rm We gave a proof of Theorem \ref{propa} here because the proof of an analogous statement in \cite{Iv2} uses a stronger extension claim from the subsequent paper \cite{Iv3}.
 Namely the Author claimed that $A$ appearing in the {\slsf Step 1} of the proof is {\slsf analytic} of codimension two.
 This was not achieved in \cite{Iv3} (and is not clear for us up to know).
-Therefore we find necessary to remark that $(n-2)$-polarity of $A$ is, in fact, sufficient for this particular case. \end{rema}
+Therefore we find necessary to remark that vanishing of $(2n-3)$-dimensional measure of $A$ together with homological characterization of the obstructions for the meromorphic extension is, in fact, sufficient for our particular task here. \end{rema}

 \newprg[PSCN.gamma]{Gamma convergence of meromorphic mappings}